 It does not take a science degree to understand that loneliness can take a toll on one’s health.
 When you become a senior adult and you become isolated and have very few friends, that more its effect on health is compounded.
-For years, there may been many research and studies conducted that prove that older people who are able to adjust to a being solitary does not have that many problems with their health.
+For years, there may have been much research and many studies conducted that prove that older people who are able to adjust to being solitary does not have that many problems with their health.

 Embracing Internet technology

 Not all seniors feel that adapting to technology and the Internet is necessary, but being computer savvy has been found to be quite beneficial to them.
 Continued studies have revealed that Internet usage among senior adults has increased significantly over the years.

 There are about 43% of people ages 65 and over that are active in social media networks, which provide them with mental and physical health benefits.
 If they do not believe this, here are some reasons that can give their quality of life quite a boost.